 Research interests include the classical tradition in early modern literature; renaissance letters; neo-Latin literature; Erasmus; the history of the Bible; education in the renaissance; translation; the Greek diaspora in renaissance Europe; and the history of scholarship.
 His earliest work focussed on Byzantine and Italian literature of the fourteenth and fifteenth centuries; more recently, he has been working on the nothern European renaissance of the sixteenth and seventeenth centuries.
 He has recently published a book on one of the translators of the King James Bible, Richard ‘Dutch’ Thomson (c.
 1569-1613).

 Paul Botley's research on the letters of the great renaissance scholar Isaac Casaubon (1559-1614) is funded by the Leverhulme Trust.
 This project is preparing a critical edition of Isaac Casaubon’s correspondence during his last years in England, 1610-1614, when he was at the height of his powers and his international fame.
 The edition will contain over seven hundred letters, nearly half of which have never been printed, and it will be published in three volumes in Geneva in 2018.

 Teaching and supervision

 Paul Botley teaches EN121 Medieval to Renaissance Literature and EN356 The Classical Tradition in English Translation: The Renaissance.
-He teaches on the MA degree in the Centre for the Study of the Renaissance, and convenes RS904 Renaissance Culture and Society.
+He teaches on the MA degree in the Centre for the Study of the Renaissance.
 He is happy to supervise work on any aspect of early modern literature.